Department of English and Comparative Literature

 Early American Literature, Studies in Philology, The Southern Literary Journal, a/b: Auto/Biography Studies and The Keats-Shelley Journal are edited by English Department faculty members and have their editorial offices in the ECL Department building.

-Doctor of Philosophy Degree with a Minor in Renaissance Studies
+Doctor of Philosophy Degree with a Concentration in Renaissance Studies

 A working knowledge of Latin is strongly recommended for students in the program.